S-Nakib/next-dynamic-route-generator/CONTRIBUTING.md

 Pull requests are the best way to propose changes to the codebase (we use [Github Flow](https://guides.github.com/introduction/flow/index.html)).
 We actively welcome your pull requests:

--   Fork the repo and create your branch from `master`.
+-   Fork the repo and create your branch from `main` branch.
 -   Code should be written in typescript with comments.
 -   Namings should be on camelCase following the naming conventions.
 -   If you've added code that should be tested, add tests.